Unique Careers: 24 Occupations That Are Anything But Ho-Hum

 - Building confidence and motivation

 You could be responsible for teaching private and group lessons, creating lesson plans to support your riders' goals, performing assessments, writing progress notes, and caring for the horses and barn.
 Along with enjoying learning and teaching, you will need horsemanship skills and an understanding of a variety of disabilities and special needs.
 Depending on your background, you may want to start out by volunteering at a therapeutic riding center in order to gain experience.
-You could also consider earning a social science degree or diploma.
+You also may want to consider earning a social science degree or diploma since hippotherapists often draw inspiration and treatment approaches from related fields like psychology, counseling, sociology, and social work.

 Additionally, the Professional Association of Therapeutic Horsemanship International (PATH INTL.) is an organization that offers workshops and certification programs that can help you become established within this profession.
 Many therapeutic riding centers will require you to become a PATH INTL. certified instructor.
 So achieving credentials can enhance your opportunities and may bring you greater earning potential.
 Although salary data is not readily available, some therapeutic riding instructors report salaries ranging from $29,000 to $50,000 per year.